hyperledger/iroha-2-docs/src/guide/get-started/install-iroha-2.md

 ## 2. Clone Iroha from GitHub

-1. Create a new directory for Iroha:
+1. Create a new directory for Iroha.
+In this tutorial we use `Git` as an example, but you can name it anything else:

    ```bash
    $ mkdir -p ~/Git